nprapps/app-template/README.md

 Generate index.html
 -------------------

-* Run ``fab make_index`` to generate a blank index page.
-* <strong>Or</strong>, for a table, run ``fab make_table:data/example.csv`` to use the table template.
-* If you will be using data to drive your page (``table.html`` or a custom template) then you will want to continue work on those files in the templates folder.
-Otherwise you can edit ``www/index.html`` directly.
+* Choose from the available templates which one to base your project on, e.g. ``templates/table.html``.
+Move this template to ``templates/index.html`` and delete the others.
+* Never edit ``www/index.html`` directly.
+Instead edit the templates.
-* Uncomment and update the ad code and Facebook tags at the top of your index page. (or make yourself a ticket to do it later).
+* Uncomment and update the ad code and Facebook tags at the top of ``templates/_base.html``. (or make yourself a ticket to do it later).

 Run the project locally
 -----------------------

+A flask app is used to run the project locally.
+It will automatically recompile templates and assets on demand.

 ```
 workon $NEW_PROJECT_NAME
-fab grunt
-cd www
-python -m SimpleHTTPServer
+python app.py
 ```

 Visit ``localhost:8000`` in your browser.